kestra-io/docs/docs/administrator-guide/servers/README.md

 **Options:**

-No special options for this server
+No special options for this server.

 ## Kestra standalone, all servers in one process

 `./kestra server standalone`

-This server is a special server, since it will contain all the servers in one jvm.
+This server is a special server, since it will contain all the servers in one JVM.
 But this works well for development or medium-sized environments.

 **Options:**

-* `-f` or `--flow-path`: the path to a directory will flow file as YAML, these files will be loaded on the repository at the startup.
+* `-f` or `--flow-path`: the path to a directory with YAML flow files.
+These files will be loaded to the repository at startup.
 * `--worker-thread`: the number of worker threads.
 By default, the embedded worker will start 3 threads or a single thread per CPU core when more than 3 CPU cores are available.

 ## Kestra local, development servers and no dependencies

 `./kestra server local`

-This server is a local development server, it will contain all the servers in one jvm, and use a local database (h2), and local storage, perfect to start a development server.
+This server is a local development server.
+It will contain all the servers in one JVM, and use a local database (H2), and local storage - perfect to start a development server.
 All the data will be saved in a `data` directory on the current working directory.

 **Options:**

-* `-f` or `--flow-path`: the path to a directory will flow file as YAML, these files will be loaded on the repository at the startup.
+* `-f` or `--flow-path`: the path to a directory with YAML flow files.
+These files will be loaded to the repository at startup.
 * `--worker-thread`: the number of worker threads.
 By default, the embedded worker will start 3 threads or a single thread per CPU core when more than 3 CPU cores are available.

 ## Options for all server command